 - delivery from other cities around Shanghai within one day.

-The convenient delivery service gives consumers the option of ordering food from home, when products are heavy and people don’t want go out.
+The convenient delivery service gives consumers the option of ordering food from home when products are heavy and people don’t want to go out.
 It works a lot in China where online platforms are the best way to buy products, in particular for the young generation.

 2020 New Aldi store format in China

-Thanks to its amazing success in the Chinese market, on April 2020, Aldi Introduces a new store format which is the latest location designed to meet the needs of more Chinese consumers.
+Thanks to its amazing success in the Chinese market, in April 2020, Aldi Introduces a new store format which is the latest location designed to meet the needs of more Chinese consumers.

 - The store celebrated its launch with special promotions, brings more convenience to ALDI’s customers,

 - Customers can find their favorite French wine and Australian ice cream quickly, and pay for them easily using ALDI CHINA’s WeChat mini-program’s Scan & Go function,

 - To help ALDI serve its customers better, the new store will have a WeChat group to inform customers about deals and offer benefits to consumers who sign up as ALDI CHINA members.

 Costco marketing strategy to enter the Chinese market